Pavreally/WindowManager/README.md

 - Easily add child windows to the parent widget container.

 ## Features
-- Very fast UI logic customization in Unreal Engine!
+- Extremely fast setup for UI logic in Unreal Engine!
-- Multi-level window support.
-- Opening windows with replacement.
+- Ability to use functions without memory allocation or data arrays.
+- Support for multi-level (nested) windows.
-- System for important windows (blocks opening of insignificant UI windows).
+- Open windows with automatic replacement of existing ones.
+- A priority window system that blocks less important UI windows from opening.
+- Remove specific widgets from virtually anywhere in your project.
-- Support adding child windows.
+- Support for adding child windows to existing ones.
-- Supports both targeting a specific widget for closure (if specified in settings) and closing the most recently opened widget in the array by default (if no specific widget is selected for closure).
+- Close widgets by tag, allowing grouped widget management.

 ## Install
 1. Make sure the Unreal Engine editor is closed.